ItamarSmirra/React-Meilisearch/README.md

 # React-Meilisearch
-The React client api for integreting with [Meilisearch Server](https://www.meilisearch.com/).<br>
+The React client api for integrating with [Meilisearch Server](https://www.meilisearch.com/).<br>
 It includes several simple hooks to help you integrate with your search server.<br>
-We based on the [meilisearch](https://www.npmjs.com/package/meilisearch) npm package.
+We based it on the [meilisearch](https://www.npmjs.com/package/meilisearch) npm package.

 # Install
 ```sh